akashaero/Intrinsic-Value-Calculator/README.md

 python batch_mode.py example.csv
 ```
 ## Upcoming Features
-* A theoretical guide for discounted cash flow model will be posted in the form of a blog post.
 * More financial models are being worked on including the "Dividend Discount Model", and "EPS based Fair Value Model"

 ## Contributing